qmk/qmk_firmware/docs/feature_unicode.md

 ### Switching Input Modes

+The Unicode input mode is stored in two places: in persistent storage (EEPROM) and in memory.
+The system normally reads the value from EEPROM at init time, and relies on the in-memory value thereafter.

-There are two ways to set the input mode for Unicode: by keycode or by function.
-Keep in mind that both methods write to persistent storage (EEPROM), and are loaded each time the keyboard starts.
-So once you've set it the first time, you don't need to set it again unless you want to change it, or you've reset the EEPROM settings.
+There are three ways to set the input mode for Unicode: with a mode-switching keycode, with a function that just changes the value in memory, and with a function that changes the value in EEPROM.
+(The mode-switching keycodes write the change to EEPROM, so once you set them you don't need to set them again unless you want to change them)

 You can switch the input mode at any time by using one of the following keycodes.
 The easiest way is to add the ones you use to your keymap.